Max Arfsten

-Maximilian Michael Arfsten (born April 19, 2001) is an American professional soccer player who plays as a wing-back for Major League Soccer club Columbus Crew and the United States national team.
+Maximilian "Max" Michael Arfsten (born April 19, 2001) is an American professional soccer player who plays as a left-back or left wing-back for club Middlesbrough, and the United States national team.

 Early years

 Youth

 Arfsten attended San Joaquin Memorial High School.
 In 2016, he posted 21 goals, 11 assists and earned all-league first team honors.
 He ended his junior season with All-CMAC first team recognition and league MVP honors by posting 20 goals and 21 assists.
 He helped the team win the league and Central Section championships that year, also earning all-league first team honors for the third straight season, and captured league MVP accolades for the second year in a row after ending his final season with 50 goals and 20 assists.
-Arfsten also played club soccer with local side California Odyssey for nine years, where he was the leading National Premier Leagues goal scorer.
+Arfsten also played club soccer with local side California Odyssey for nine years, where he was the leading National Premier League goal scorer.

 College

 In 2019, Arfsten attended the University of California, Davis to play college soccer.
 Between 2019 and 2021, he made 39 appearances for the Aggies, scoring nine goals and tallying eight assists.
-He earned Big West Conference All-Freshman Team honors in 2019 and was named Big West Offensive Player of the Year and All-Big West First Team in 2021.
+He earned Big West Conference All-Freshman Team honors in 2019.
+His sophomore season was canceled due to COVID-19, and just ahead of his junior season, he broke his foot and was out for five months.
+He was named Big West Offensive Player of the Year and All-Big West First Team in 2021.
+Prior to the 2022 season, Arfsten opted to leave college early and play professionally.

 Club career

 San Jose Earthquakes II

-In 2022, Arfsten opted to leave college early and play professionally.
-He signed his first contract with MLS Next Pro side San Jose Earthquakes II ahead of their inaugural season.
+In 2022, he signed his first contract with MLS Next Pro side San Jose Earthquakes II ahead of their inaugural season.
 In his lone season with the Quakes reserve team, Arfsten scored nine goals in 24 appearances.

 Columbus Crew

+2023

 In December 2022, Arfsten was announced as eligible for selection in the 2023 MLS SuperDraft.
-He was selected 14th overall by Columbus Crew on December 21, 2022.
+He was selected 14th overall by the Columbus Crew on December 21, 2022.
 He signed a two-year deal with the Major League Soccer side on February 21, 2023.
 Arfsten made his debut and scored his first goal for Columbus on March 25, 2023, in a 6–1 victory over Atlanta United after coming on as a late substitute.
-He made his first start on June 3, scoring and assisting in the 4–2 win against Charlotte FC.
+He made his first start on June 3, replacing Mohamed Farsi in the starting lineup after the wing-back was injured during warmups.
+Playing on the right side, Arfsten scored and assisted in the 4–2 win against Charlotte FC.
 During the 2023 playoffs, he scored in the only match he appeared in as his side would go on to win the MLS Cup.

-During the 2024 season, he scored goals in back-to-back games on May 11 and May 15.
-He had two assists in the match against Orlando on September 21.
-On October 16, it was announced that Arfsten had signed a contract extension until 2027, with a club option for 2028.